-Some of these flavored coffee combinations are strange, and others not so obvious but trust me they will bring life back into your boring cup of Joe and you’ll wonder why you didn’t think of them before.
+Some of these flavored coffee combinations are strange, and others not so obvious, but trust me, they will bring life back into your boring cup of Joe, and you’ll wonder why you didn’t think of them before.

 Below I have experimented with various ways to add extra flavor to your coffee, and I think these 12 are the best so far that will tickle ya taste buds and leave you coming back for more!

-I have no doubt that after going through this list, you will be heading home in a flash to give at least one or two of these combinations a try.
+I have no doubt that after going through this list, you will be heading home in a flash to give at least one or two of these coffee combinations a try.

 Adding cinnamon to coffee isn’t anything new, but it’s one that’s stood the test of time and is a favorite with many coffee drinkers.
-But before you read on I have a twist on the already popular combination.
+But before you read on, I have a twist on the already popular combination.

-It’s not as hard as it sounds, simply grind whole sticks of cinnamon along with your whole coffee beans.
-If you don’t grind your beans fresh before each brew (why not?) you can instead sprinkle some cinnamon into your pre-ground coffee before you add water.
+It’s not as hard as it sounds.
+Simply grind whole sticks of cinnamon along with your whole coffee beans.
+If you don’t grind your beans fresh before each brew (why not?), you can instead sprinkle some cinnamon into your pre-ground coffee before you add water.

-Adding the cinnamon to the start of the coffee brewing process will allow for a fully blended coffee that actually tastes like cinnamon and not just smell like it.
+Adding the cinnamon to the start of the coffee brewing process will allow for a fully blended coffee that actually tastes like cinnamon and does not just smell like it.

 2. Cocoa Nibs

 It’s this flavor profile that makes Cocoa Nibs the perfect addition to your coffee.
-Trust me they taste great!
-Add about ½ a teaspoon of Cocoa Nibs to every two cups of coffee that goes into your coffee grinder, grind together and brew your coffee as normal.
+Trust me, they taste great!
+Add about ½ a teaspoon of Cocoa Nibs to every two cups of coffee that goes into your coffee grinder, grind together, and brew your coffee as normal.

-If you love dark chocolate and black coffee this flavored coffee is going to bring you to your knees!
+If you love dark chocolate and black coffee, this flavored coffee is going to bring you to your knees!
 YUM!

 If you love adding flavored creamers and sugar to your coffee but aren’t happy about the added calories you’re loading into your cup, try some vanilla.

-Ginger can be overpowering is used in large quantities, so I recommend that you only add a few small slices to your grounds before you brew.
+Ginger can be overpowering if used in large quantities, so I recommend that you only add a few small slices to your grounds before you brew.
 The hot water will pass over the ginger and will infuse with your coffee.
 If you don’t have fresh ginger, you can supplement by using one or two tablespoons of ginger powder instead, but fresh is definitely better!

 Cardamom is relatively unheard of in the west but is hugely popular in the Middle East.
 The taste of cardamom is very similar to ginger and comes packed with numerous health benefits.
-Fiber and other essential minerals are just some of the hidden gems of cardamom as well as aiding in circulation it goes great with coffee.
+Fiber and other essential minerals are just some of the hidden gems of cardamom as well as aiding in circulation, it goes great with coffee.

 6. Star Anise

 The amount of Nutmeg to add to your cup of coffee is down to personal taste; however, I find that one shard is perfect for a typical cup.
-With that said experiment until you find the best infusion for your liking.
+With that said, experiment until you find the best infusion for your liking.

-If you smoke cigarettes or have done in the past, this Clover flavored coffee is going to be a winner!
+If you smoke cigarettes or have done in the past, this Clover-flavored coffee is going to be a winner!
 Many popular cigarette brands add clove into their tobacco mix to give an added sweetness.